-V. Empirical Perspectives on Fiscal Federalism
+IV.
+Empirical Perspectives on Fiscal Federalism

-- A. There is a good deal of empirical work that suggests that more decentralized federal system on average provide public services more efficiently and at lower cost than more centralized systems. - See, for example, Elazar, D. J. Ed.
+- A. There is a good deal of empirical work that suggests that more decentralized federal system on average provide public services more efficiently and at lower cost than more centralized systems. - i.
+See, for example, Elazar, D. J. Ed.
 (1991) Federal Systems of the World: A Handbook of Federal, Confederal, and Autonomy Arrangements.
 Essex: Longman Group Limited.
 Inman, R. P. and Rubinfeld, D. L. (1997) "Rethinking Federalism," Journal of Economic Perspectives 11: 43-64.
 Oates, W. E. (1972) Fiscal Federalism.
 New York: Harcourt, Brace, Jovanovich. - ii.
 See Frey, Bruno and Eichenberger, Reiner (1996) "FOJC.
-Competitive Governments for Europe," International Review of Law and Economics 16:315-327. for an interesting extension of the logic of fiscal federalism.
+Competitive Governments for Europe," International Review of Law and Economics 16:315-327. for an interesting extension of the logic of fiscal federalism. - iii.
+See also Mueller, D. C. (2006, forthcoming) "Federalism, A Constitutional Perspective," in Congleton and Swedenborg, Constitutional Design and Public Policy, Analysis and Evidence.
+Cambridge:MIT Press.